DeryaOkulda2012/surfs_up/README.md

 ## Assumptions

 - The data is trusted as is, and is assumed to be accurate.
-- Time of day when rain occurs is not available, only daily rain totals.
+- Time of day when temperature or precipitation is not available, only daily totals.